 For example –

 - Position requirement – Applicant must have ability to flourish in a fast-paced environment while adapting to change as needed.
-Question – This statement would be become the following – How have I flourished in a fast-paced environment while adapting to change?
+Question – This statement would become the following – How have I flourished in a fast-paced environment while adapting to change?

 - Answer – Discover your answer by using the facts on your resume or the application you filled out.
 If you had a position as an assistant in a busy marketing department maybe you were constantly juggling tight deadlines on a daily basis with numerous projects going at one time.
 Define how you organized those projects and tracked deadlines, keeping your manager or team informed of progress, updates and milestone timelines as they passed.
 Include a particular project that changed course or the deadline was moved up due to client’s request and again state your role and how it worked out despite the challenges.